Interlinking rivers can influence the dynamics of the Indian summer monsoon

 Listen to this article

 India is dealing with a growing water stress crisis brought on by things like climate change, population growth, pollution, and changes in land use.
-Currently, there are about 1400 cubic meters of water available per person, but by 2050, that number is predicted to fall to 1200 cubic meters.
+Currently, there are about 1400 cubic metres of water available per person, but by 2050, that number is predicted to fall to 1200 cubic metres.
 Already, a large portion of India is deemed to be water-stressed.
 Agriculture, which depends heavily on water resources, adds to this strain.

 Large international rivers, which are essential for India's 1.4 billion people who depend on agriculture, are under extreme stress as a result of climate change, population growth, unrestrained water use, and pollution.
 The Indian summer monsoon (ISM), which accounts for 80% of yearly rainfall and affects GDP, is essential.
 However, there have been changes to the Indian summer monsoon, including a decrease in the mean rainfall and an increase in extreme events, which has increased hydrologic extremes and disasters.

 India suggests interlinking projects with large canals and reservoirs to address these problems by moving water between basins with surpluses and deficits.
 With a proposed budget of USD 168 billion, this ambitious plan seeks to offer advantages like flood control, drought mitigation, and hydropower generation.
-Its potential ecological effects, including those on fish diversity and aquatic ecosystems, are a cause for concern.
+Its potential ecological effects, including those on fish diversity and aquatic ecosystems, are cause for concern.

-This study ‘River interlinking alters land-atmosphere feedback and changes the Indian summer monsoon’ by Tejasvi Chauhan et al introduces the concept of exploring feedback from inter-basin water transfer to the water cycle.
+This study, ‘River interlinking alters land-atmosphere feedback and changes the Indian summer monsoon’ by Tejasvi Chauhan et al., introduces the concept of exploring feedback from inter-basin water transfer to the water cycle.
 According to the hypothesis, water transfer could have an effect on nearby basins through land-atmosphere feedback, especially given how strongly the land interacts with the atmosphere in the Indian region.

 Without a thorough understanding of the hydro-meteorological effects, these projects involve the transfer of water through reservoirs and canals from river basins that are in surplus to those that are in deficit.